 tl;dr Are you an event organizer who wants to increase the number of speakers from marginalized and underrepresented groups at your event?
 We're having an online training November 16 so you can learn how to hold your own Speaker Diversity Workshop in your local area!
-Get notifications for when registration opens.
+Register here now!

 One of the most common questions we get in the Drupal Diversity and Inclusion channel is from event organizers, asking how to increase the number of speakers at their events who are from marginalized and underrepresented groups.

-We’re delighted to offer an online two-day Speaker Diversity Workshop, set for September 21 and 28, to help people from marginalized and underrepresented groups to prepare for submitting talks to events.
-We’ve had a tremendous response and still have room for more people to sign up.
-Register today!
+We were delighted to offer an online two-day Speaker Diversity Workshop, on September 21 and 28, to help people from marginalized and underrepresented groups to prepare for submitting talks to events.
+We had a tremendous response and great attendance!

 To help event organizers even further, we are very excited to share that on Saturday, November 16, from 1-4 p.m.
 ET, we’ll be offering a Train the Trainers online workshop on how to run the Drupal Speaker Diversity Workshop at your local events.
 This will allow meetups and DrupalCamps to offer the workshop all around the world!
-Get notifications about this upcoming workshop by filling out this quick interest form.
+Register for this workshop here.

 The Drupal Diversity and Inclusion group has partnered with Jiil Binder on this effort, as she successfully pioneered this approach within the WordPress community.
 By both offering direct speaker training workshops herself and teaching communities how to run these workshops, she’s been able to make a huge difference in the WordPress community since she began this outreach in 2018.
 So far the workshop has been run by twelve WordPress meetup groups in the US, Canada, Brazil, South Africa, and Venezuela.